Daikon-Sun/Routing-Visualization/BR/README.md

 ## Additional Informations
 Because 3d_visualize uses matplotlib, it cannot handle very-large scale inputs.

-It is suitable for inputs with less than 10^5--10^6 items (i.e. lines).
+It is suitable for inputs with less than 10^5-10^6 items (i.e. lines).

 In the other hand, 2d_visualize uses pyQt, so it's quite efficient.

-It can handle inputs up to 10^7--10^8 items, or 10^9 if you have great CPUs.
+It can handle inputs up to 10^7-10^8 items, or even 10^9 if you have great CPUs.